Avaje Jsonb

 @Generated

-public final class VehicleJsonAdapter extends JsonAdapter<Vehicle> {
+public final class VehicleJsonAdapter implements JsonAdapter<Vehicle> {

 private final JsonAdapter<String> stringJsonAdapter;